Fault-Tolerant Modular Reconstruction of Rational Numbers: The Heuristic Algorithm

 The idea behind the algorithm is simply to exploit Corollary~\ref{largest-partial-quotient} algorithmically.
 This corollary tells us that, provided $\Mgood$ is large enough relative to $\Mbad$, we can reconstruct the correct rational from the last approximant before the largest partial quotient.
-Moreover if the proportion of residue-modulus pairs which are bad is less than $\frac{1}{3}$ then $\Mgood$ will eventually become large enough.
+Moreover, if the proportion of residue-modulus pairs which are bad is less than $\frac{1}{2}$ then $\Mgood$ will eventually become large enough (provided the moduli are all roughly the same size).

 Since zero requires special handling, there is a special check in step~(3) for this case.
 The heuristic will produce zero if ``significantly more than half of the residues'' are zero~---~strictly this is true only if all the moduli are prime and of about the same magnitude.